GoblinArchives/LiminalHorror/Liminal-Horror-SRD.md

 **Stress** that reduces a target's HP below zero decreases a target's CTRL by the amount remaining.
 They must then make a CTRL save to avoid **Critical Stress**.
 <br>If a character fails their CTRL save they take critical stress and gain fallout from the [Stress Fallout](#stress-fallout-tables) table.

-### 0 HP Stress = Fallout
-If Stress to a PC reduces their HP to exactly 0, they must immediately roll or choose a result from the [Stress Fallout](#stress-fallout-tables) table just as if they failed their CTRL save.

 ### Ability Score Loss
 If a PC's STR is reduced to 0, they die.
 If their DEX is reduced to 0, they are paralyzed.
 If their CTRL is reduced to 0, they are lost.